• Skip to primary navigation

 In cases where damage to the brain is recognized early, treatments can help.

-If a newborn has experienced asphyxiation during delivery, hypothermic treatment can be started in which the body temperature is cooled for about 72 hours.[6]
+If a newborn has experienced asphyxiation during delivery, hypothermic treatment can be started.
+This treatment cools the body, lowering its temperature for about 72 hours.[6]

 Hypothermic treatment mitigates some of the brain damage that oxygen deprivation causes.
 This treatment has been shown to save lives and to reduce the more severe consequences of asphyxiation and brain damage.